jordanjay29/flarum-ext-summaries/README.md

 ## Features
 As well as displaying an excerpt as a summary (with configurable length):

- - All settings options are translatable
+ - All display strings are translatable
- - toggle between displaying plain or rich content in the summary
+ - Toggle between displaying plain or rich content in the summary (admin)
- - choose from using either the first or latest post in the summary
+ - Choose from using either the first or latest post in the summary (admin)
+ - User preference to show/hide summaries

 ## Installation
 ```